TREASURIES-Debt prices up, weak jobs report still in spotlight

 By Emily Flitter

-The major stock indexes were each trading around 1 percent lower, another booster for Treasury prices.
+Stock futures were pointing to losses for the major indexes, another booster for Treasury prices.

-But trading volumes were light, as markets in Europe and Britain remained closed for the Easter holiday.
-Raymond Remy, a Treasury trader at Daiwa Securities in New York, estimated market volume was only half what it would be on a normal Monday.
+But trading volumes were light in the early U.S. hours, as markets in Europe and the UK remained closed for the Easter holiday.

-"The market's really quiet," Remy said.
-"This despite the fact that we have a lot going on this week with buybacks, sellbacks and auctions."

-The Fed is both buying and selling Treasuries this week as part of its Operation Twist, a program to extend the overall maturity of its portfolio and lower long-term interest rates.
-Meanwhile, starting on Tuesday, the Treasury Department will auction $72 billion in three-year notes, 10-year notes and 30-year bonds.

-Friday's nonfarm payrolls report from the U.S. Labor Department showed just 120,000 jobs were added during March, far below the market's median expectation of 203,000.
-Treasuries rallied after the report but the market was only open for half a day and other parts of Wall Street were closed for the holidays.
+Friday's non-farm payrolls report from the U.S. Labor Department showed just 120,000 new jobs were added during March, far below the market's expectations of 203,000.
+Treasuries rallied after the report, but the market was only open for half a day, and other parts of Wall Street were closed for the holidays.

 "We're seeing more overhang from Friday's weak payrolls report," said Gennadiy Goldberg, interest-rate strategist at 4Cast, Ltd. in New York.